hayatosc/clasp-esbuild-template/README.md

 # clasp-esbuild-template

-A template for Google Apps Script, TypeScript and ESBuild.
+A template for Google Apps Script, TypeScript, ESBuild and Vitest.
 You can use TypeScript feature and `import` or `export` syntax.

 ## Setup